seanmooretechwriter/dsa-study-group/wdsa-08-27-23-bfs.md

+**Weekly Problem**

 This week's topic is Breadth-First Search.

-**Weekly Problem**
+One of the less difficult LeetCode problems that is best solved using BFS is associated with finding the minimum depth of a binary tree.

 Minimum Depth of Binary Tree (LC #111)